Synthetic Data Powers Product Retrieval for Long-tail Knowledge-Intensive Queries in E-commerce Search: Experiments

 \subsection{Experiment Setup}

 \textbf{Data Synthesis Pipeline Overview}.
 Our full data synthesis pipeline integrates multiple specialized models: The \textit{query rewriting model} is initialized from Qwen3-30B-A3B~\cite{yang2025qwen3} and fine-tuned on domain-specific rewriting tasks.
 During training, we first fine-tune the model on 5K manually annotated rewriting examples, and then apply multi-reward RL to further optimize it until the rewards largely converge.
 During inference, the model generates a list of rewrites for each sample, containing at least 5 candidate rewritten queries.
 The \textit{dense retrieval model} is derived from and optimized based on our in-house Tbstars-3B architecture.
 The \textit{business-specific relevance model} is a high-capacity model built on Tbstars-42B-A3B.
 Both the \textit{rewrite classifier} and the \textit{general-purpose relevance classifier} directly use the open-source Qwen3-30B-A3B model without additional fine-tuning, serving as strong off-the-shelf filters.
-We collected approximately 20M pairs from 400K queries. \textbf{Evaluation Dataset and Metrics}.
-To facilitate a detailed evaluation of model behavior, we classify the long-tail, knowledge-intensive queries into four types based on their semantic and reasoning characteristics: (1) \textbf{Question-Answering}: Queries phrased as questions requiring factual or explanatory responses.
-(2) \textbf{Affordable Alternative}: Queries seeking affordable alternatives to premium products.
-(3) \textbf{Negative Expressions}: Queries that include negative constraints.
-(4) \textbf{General Knowledge Type}: All other knowledge-intensive queries that do not fall into the above three types but still require external knowledge.
+We collected approximately 20M pairs from 400K queries.

+\textbf{Evaluation Dataset and Metrics}.
+To facilitate a detailed evaluation of model behavior, we classify the long-tail, knowledge-intensive queries into four types based on their semantic and reasoning characteristics: \begin{itemize} \item \textbf{Question-Answering}: Queries phrased as questions requiring factual or explanatory responses. \item \textbf{Affordable Alternative}: Queries seeking affordable alternatives to premium products. \item\textbf{Negative Expressions}: Queries that include negative constraints. \item\textbf{General Knowledge Type}: All other knowledge-intensive queries that do not fall into the above three types but still require external knowledge. \end{itemize}

 For offline evaluation, we sample 500 queries per query type from Taobao’s online search logs to reflect the real-world query distribution.
 For each query, we retrieve the top-200 products using the retrieval model and manually annotate query–item relevance.
 We evaluate retrieval quality using \textit{Item Goodrate} and \textit{Query Goodrate@N}. \textit{Item Goodrate} measures item-level performance by averaging, across queries, the proportion of highly relevant items in the retrieved set. \textit{Query Goodrate@N} is defined as the fraction of queries for which at least \(N\) relevant items are retrieved within the top-200 results, capturing per-query coverage of relevant content.